top of page

 I Never Thought I Could Write a Song.
 Then I Wrote Three

-- Sarah Tian
+Sarah Tian

-- 5 min read
+• 5 min read

-So I wrote one.
-A rough first draft — just feelings and phrases, nothing polished.
-Then I brought it to ChatGPT to help shape it into verses and choruses, and used Suno to bring it to life with music and vocals.
+Then one evening, I was reading a book.
+A sentence stopped me mid-page — the kind of line that lands in your chest before your brain catches up.
+And I thought: that's a song.
+So, I wrote one.
+It was a rough first draft — just feelings and phrases, nothing polished.
+Then I brought it to ChatGPT to help shape it into verses and choruses.
+I used Suno to bring it to life with music and vocals.
 Within an hour, I was listening to a finished song that started as a feeling I couldn't quite name.

 Then I wrote another.
 And another.

-This is the first song I wrote, edited and produced using AI.
+This is the first song I wrote, edited, and produced using AI.

 This song was inspired by a line from 鲁豫 Lu Yu's book 《岩中花述》 — a collection drawn from her podcast — where she writes: "To live is meaning itself."

 But one day, you let the question go.
-Not because you found the answer.
-But because the light fell across your hand, the smell of coffee drifted in, and your cold finally broke.
+Not because you found the answer, but because the light fell across your hand.
+The smell of coffee drifted in, and your cold finally broke.
 Small things.
 Ordinary things.
 Things that meant nothing — and yet, were undeniably real.
+This song is not about finding meaning.
+It's about the moment you stop looking — and life quietly answers you anyway.

 To live is meaning itself.
 No proof required.
 No explanation needed.
 Like breathing.
 Like sunrise.
 It simply happens.